16 Kitchen Cabinet Alternatives to Expand Your Storage

 If you’re looking for shelf space as well as hanging space, a slatted shelf is a perfect choice for you in terms of alternative kitchen cabinet ideas.

-You can keep your utensils, spices and grocery on the shelves while also adding hooks to the metal slats to hang your pots, pans and spatulas.
+You can keep your utensils, spices, and groceries on the shelves while also adding hooks to the metal slats to hang your pots, pans, and all of your types of spatulas.
 It is truly the best of both worlds.

 Wall / Ceiling-Mounted Pot Rack